-- Residual of the Fund’s applied science and technology investment approach, the Fund maintains its broad allocation across sectors, with less than two-thirds of equities in technology names, roughly 20% in health care, 7.5% each in industrials and telecommunications, and smaller amounts in consumer discretionary, materials, energy and consumer staples.
+- Residual of the Fund’s applied science and technology investment approach, the Fund maintains its broad allocation across sectors, with approximately 69% in information technology, 16% in health care, 6% in industrials, 4% in consumer discretionary, and smaller amounts in materials, telecommunication services and financials.

-- In mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, mobility and biotechnology – around the world that we will be able to take advantage of employing are geographic, sector and market cap flexibility.
+- In mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, data, mobility and biotechnology – around the world that we will be able to take advantage of given our geographic, sector and market cap flexibility.

 The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.